OCA/connector-telephony/smsclient_core/README.rst

 SMS client core
 ===========

-This module provide base function to send sms.
-It not works in stand alone, it needs a least one provider module
+This module provides base function to send sms.
+It is not meant to work alone and needs a least one provider module.

 Installation
 ============